-To pick up items, simply pull into the parking lot and call the library.
-Once a staff member places your item on a cart in the designated pick-up location, you may exit your car and pick it up.
-Do not get closer than 6′ to staff or other patrons.
+To pick up items, simply pull into the parking lot and call the library with your library barcode.
+Once a staff member places your item in the designated pick-up location, you may exit your car and pick it up.
+Please practice physical distancing.

 Properly fitting masks are required on library property by those over 2 years of age per the Patron Code of Conduct Safe Practices Addendum.

-You can review our New York State Safety Plan here.
+You can review our current New York State Safety Plan here.

 You can view our Curbside Delivery Hygiene Protocol here.

-You can view our Phased Reopening Plan here.
+You can view our current Safe Services Plan here.

 The Proactive Infection Plan is here.